Kevin-Med/Kevin-Med/README.md

 * I'm also Informatics Technician from the Instituto Politécnico Nacional - IPN
 * Studied abroad in Brazil in the Universidade de Sao Paulo - USP
 * Worked for almost 5 years in the Automation Industry as a Field Application Engineer
-* Hands-on experience with Artificial Vision Sytems, Fixed Robots, AMRs, Cobots, Logic Controllers and some more funny industrial toys
+* Hands-on experience with Artificial Vision Sytems, Fixed Robots, AMRs, Cobots, Logic Controllers and some other funny industrial toys

 You can find me on  [![LinkedIn][3.2]][3] or <kevin.meda94@gmail.com>